antonrud/google-style-precommit-hook/README.md

 directory so that it doesn't need to be re-downloaded each time.
 You will probably want to add `.cache/` to the `.gitignore` file of the project which uses this hook.

+### Acknowledgement
+This project is originated from repository: [maltzj/google-style-precommit-hook](https://github.com/maltzj/google-style-precommit-hook) *(not being actively maintained)*